 1. It requires vacuuming, sweeping or washing

 While a fake lawn means no mowing, it will need upkeep of a different kind.
 Anything that lands on it will need removing unless a good gust of wind carries it away.
 This means sweeping and vacuuming for dry mess and hosing, scrubbing or sponging for anything wet.
-And you'll be damned if you think our best vacuum cleaner is being used outside.
+And you'll be damned if you think your other half's best vacuum cleaner is being used outside.
 Who wants the expense of a dedicated 'backyard vac' though?

 And if like many people, you follow initiatives like No Mow May, or embrace the wild and meadowy look, your lawn probably doesn't need mowing that often anyway.
-In fact, we encourage you to try leaving it if you can to let nature flourish.
+In fact, we encourage you to try leaving it, if you can, to let nature flourish.

-2. It isn't a no weed guarantee
+2. It isn't a no-weed guarantee

 Even with meticulous installation and heavy-duty weed membrane, where there's a weed there's a way.
-Nobody has told the weeds that they have no place of the barren surface of fake grass.
-And if they aren't finding a way to poke through a crevice or join, they will make a home on even the tiniest patches of sediment left on the top.
+Nobody has told the weeds that they have no place on the barren surface of fake grass.
+And if they aren't finding a way to poke through a crevice or join, they will make a home in even the tiniest patches of sediment left on the top.
 You have to admire their tenacity.

 3. Nearby plants might need more food and water